About the FAR CPA Exam

 Are you wondering what it will take to pass the FAR CPA Exam in 2023-2024?
 The Financial Accounting and Reporting (FAR) section is something almost every CPA candidate is intimidated by.
 This is because it’s considered to be the longest, most difficult, and highly comprehensive section of the CPA Exam.

 According to the American Institute of Certified Public Accountants (AICPA) Blueprints, FAR requires CPA candidates to have a strong understanding of US GAAP, including financial statement concepts and standards, typical financial statement items, specific types of transactions and events, governmental accounting, and reporting, and nongovernmental and not-for-profit accounting and reporting.

-What Is The FAR CPA Exam Format?
+What is The 2023 FAR CPA Exam Format and Structure?

 There is a welcome or launch code that flashes on your screen for 5 minutes before you commence the exam.
 After that, another screen that presents the confidentiality code remains for an additional 5 minutes.
 Hence, there is a total of 10 minutes for your pre-exam screen.

 The five testlets of the FAR CPA exam consist of two types of questions: Multiple Choice Questions and Task-Based Simulations.

 - Multiple-Choice Questions (MCQ)– One question with four potential answers.
 MCQs make up 50% of the FAR exam.

 - Task-Based Simulations (TBS) – Questions that require you to apply practical knowledge.
 This could include filling out a document or finishing a research question.
 The TBSs make up 50% of the FAR Exam.